akirov/ReflectiveCircles/README.md

 You can also load a scene from the "File" menu - an example scene file "input.txt" is provided in the "scenes" dir.
 You can save the scene in a file using "Save" from the "File" menu.
 Start ray tracing with the "Find Path" button.
 "Reset" button clears the scene.
+Rendering is done in a separate thread and can be stopped with the "Stop" button.

 Note: The task is solved exactly only in the simplest case (no reflections).
 In the other cases it is solved approximately, casting random rays in the scene,